- Home

 A mortgage Agreement in Principle (AiP), also known as a ‘mortgage promise’, is a form of certification you can get from lenders to show how much you are likely to be able to borrow.
 This can be really useful for planning your budget and having a sense of where to place your expectations when it comes time to officially apply.

 Bear in mind that an AiP is not a guarantee that any lender – even the one who provided it for you – will definitely accept an official mortgage application from you.
 While it can help speed up the application process, they’ll still look at your income and outgoings in more detail when it comes to making a final decision.
-Think of an AiP as a test run that can produce a helpful guideline to follow when you’re ready to apply properly.
+Think of an AiP as an estimate of how much you might be able to borrow, and as a way of proving to sellers that you’re serious about buying.

 You can find out more about how mortgage agreements in principle work and why it’s worth getting one in our guide What is a mortgage agreement in principle?